-- our inability to enforce or obtain a remedy under any material agreements; - PRC restrictions on foreign investment that could impair our ability to conduct our business or acquire or contract with other entities in the future; - restrictions on currency exchange that may limit our ability to use cash flow most effectively or to repatriate our investment; - fluctuations in currency values; - cultural, language and managerial differences that may reduce our overall performance; and - political instability in China.
+- our inability to enforce or obtain a remedy under any material agreements; - PRC restrictions on foreign investment that could impair our ability to conduct our business or acquire or contract with other entities in the future; - restrictions on currency exchange that may limit our ability to use cash flow most effectively or to repatriate our investment; - restrictions on currency exchange that may limit our ability to use cash flow most effectively or to repatriate our investment; - fluctuations in currency values; - cultural, language and managerial differences that may reduce our overall performance; and - political instability in China.

-Cultural, language and managerial differences may adversely affect our overall performance.
+Cultural, language and managerial differences may adversely affect of our overall performance.

-While Chinese merger and acquisition activity is increasing in frequency, assimilating cultural, language and managerial differences remains problematic.
+While Chinese mergers and acquisitions activity is increasing in frequency, assimilating cultural, language and managerial differences remains problematic.
 Personnel issues may develop as we endeavor to consolidate management teams from different cultural backgrounds.
 In addition, errors arising through language translations may cause miscommunications relating to material information.
-These factors may make the management of our operations in China more difficult.
+These factors may make the management team, our operations in China more difficult.
 Should we be unable to coordinate the efforts of our U.S.-based management team with our China-based management team, our business, operating results and financial condition could be materially and adversely affected.